openstack/openstack-manuals/doc/install-guide/source/environment-security.rst

 OpenStack services support various security methods including password, policy, and encryption.
-Additionally, supporting services including the database server and message broker support at least password security.
+Additionally, supporting services including the database server and message broker support password security.

 To ease the installation process, this guide only covers password security where applicable.
 You can create secure passwords manually, generate them using a tool such as
-`pwgen <http://sourceforge.net/projects/pwgen/>`__, or by running the following command:
+`pwgen <http://sourceforge.net/projects/pwgen/>`_, or by running the following command:

 .. code-block:: console